textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 9. Return to the **Smart Meter Simulator** window.

 10. Select **Connect**.
-Within a few moments, you should begin to see activity as the windows change color indicating the smart meters are transmitting telemetry.
+Within a few moments, you should begin to see activity as the windows change color, indicating the smart meters are transmitting telemetry.
 The grid on the left will list each telemetry message transmitted and the simulated temperature value.

     ![On the Smart Meter Simulator, the Connect button is highlighted, and one of the green windows has now turned to blue.
 The current windows count is now seven gray, two green, and one blue.](media/smart-meter-simulator-connect.png 'Fabrikam Smart Meter Simulator')